clouddrove/terraform-aws-control-tower/_examples/multi-account/networking/README.md

-## examples/complete
+## examples/basic

-An example which shows _complete_ usage of the module.
+An example which shows _basic_ usage of the module.